pimvh/personal_website/blog/en/pihole-upbound.md

 ## 6. Other interesting software for the Raspberry Pi.

-Other software you can run on a raspberry pi is Raspotify from Github user ... .
+Other software you can run on a raspberry pi is Raspotify from Github user dtcooper.
 With this, your raspberry works as a local Spotify speaker!

-Translated with www.DeepL.com/Translator (free version)
+You can find the repo [here](https://dtcooper.github.io/raspotify/).